 A crypto lending platform completes the lending process.
 It serves as the intermediary between the lender and the borrower.

-The platform enables users to unlock the value of their crypto by allowing them to earn interest.
+The platform lets users find out how much their crypto is worth by letting them earn interest on it.
 These interest rates are usually better than those traditional institutions offer.

 Crypto lending platforms make money for themselves through interest on loans and fees.